-The curriculum gives students an appreciation of the normative, methodological and institutional issues involved in the study of politics in relation to two of the three main sub fields of the discipline: comparative government and politics and either political philosophy or international relations.
+The curriculum gives students an appreciation of the normative, methodological and institutional issues involved in the study of politics in relation to two of the three main sub fields of the discipline: international relations and either comparative government and politics or political philosophy.
 Students encounter a variety of concepts, approaches and methods for the study of domestic and international politics and are provided with a critical understanding of how societies are and should be governed.
 They progress from introductory and survey modules to more specialist options involving greater independent study.
 They also acquire a number of generic intellectual and transferable skills that prepare them for the world of work.